 The Asia Pacific Journalism Fellowships (APJF) program was initiated in 1998 for the purpose of strengthening understanding between Asia and the United States through study, dialogue and field study in the Asia Pacific for American journalists.
 Each program offers opportunities for six to eight senior American broadcast, print, and online journalists to participate.

-The 2014 Asia Pacific Journalism Fellowships, scheduled for March 3-19, 2014, took nine US journalists to Singapore; Taipei, Taiwan; and Yangon, Myanmar.
-The APJF program in Singapore and Taiwan included high-level meetings with government officials as well as business, civic, cultural and religious leaders; NGOs; and other community members to gain a deeper understanding of these important economies and societies.
-This program included meetings with Singapore’s minister of foreign affairs and President Ma of Taiwan.
+The 2015 Asia Pacific Journalism Fellowships, scheduled for April 19-May 1, 2015, will take 6-8 US journalists to Singapore and Taipei, Taiwan.
+The APJF program in Singapore and Taiwan will include high-level meetings with government officials as well as business, civic, cultural and religious leaders; NGOs; and other community members to gain a deeper understanding of these important economies and societies.
+This program includes meetings with Singapore’s minister of foreign affairs and President Ma of Taiwan.

 Funding: East-West Center, Shih Hsin University in Taiwan and Singapore International Foundation